pulc/pulc.github.io/_posts/2020-07-26-memes-philosophy-harambe.md

 ![Nihilism Scheme](/assets/img/articles/harambe/nihilism_scheme.JPG "Nihilism Scheme")

 Nihilism offers no answer on how to solve the void of no objective meaning in life.

 Existentialists like *Jean-Paul Sartre* admit that there is no objective meaning in life.
 Nevertheless, every person can and should find subjective meaning in life.

 *"Another reaction to nihilism is **absurdism**.
 Absurdists like Albert Camus accept the absurd contradiction between the person looking for meaning and a senseless world.
 Everyone can be free and happy if they only want to."* Camus also describes further reactions to nihilism which are: Suicide, Religion or spirituality, and Rationalism.

 I spent a lot of time thinking about all the offered reactions as a solution to the void and the scary state of nihilism and demotivation.
-I have a repulsion against religion and I just could not start to believe (although I made almost zero effort).
+I have a repulsion against religion and I just could not start to believe (and frankly, I made almost zero effort).
 I thought about suicide but it felt too radical and it would be irreversible.
 I was making thoughts about existentialism for a very long time, however, it always failed on the contradiction of looking for a sense in a senseless world.
 Firstly, finding a subjective sense is difficult, and secondly, the contradiction can lead to a vicious circle of searching without finding it.
 And I feel like and observe, there are a lot of people trapped in this circle still looking for answers.

 I chose absurdism as the escape route from the void of nihilism.
 And I would recommend it for everyone as it is rather liberating and makes life so much easier. *(side note: I can totally understand if you wouldn't take any advice from me.)*